TomBraudo/NetPilot/backend2/COMMANDS_SERVER_INTEGRATION_PLAN.md

 - [ ] Validate all incoming parameters (e.g., command strings, router IDs, device IPs).
 - [ ] Ensure session or user context is included and validated.

-## 3. Prepare Command Server Proxy Logic
+## 3. Prepare Command Server Integration Logic
 - [ ] Set Command Server URL: `http://<GCP-VM-IP>:5000/api` (replace `<GCP-VM-IP>` with actual IP).
-- [ ] After all checks, forward the request to the Command Server using the appropriate endpoint and method.
+- [ ] After all checks, use the commands_server_manager to send requests to the Command Server using the appropriate endpoint and method.
 - [ ] Set reasonable timeouts for requests to the Command Server.
 - [ ] Handle errors gracefully and relay meaningful messages to the frontend.

-## 4. Implement Proxy Functions in backend2
+## 4. Implement Command Server Manager Functions in backend2
 - [ ] For each relevant endpoint:
     - [ ] After validation, construct the request payload for the Command Server.
-    - [ ] Use Python `requests` to POST/GET to the Command Server.
+    - [ ] Use the commands_server_manager to POST/GET to the Command Server.
     - [ ] Parse the Command Server’s response and return it to the frontend in backend2’s standard format.

 ## 5. Logging & Auditing